thabsheerjm/CBIR/README.md

-# Content-Based Image Retrieval with custom k-nearet Neighbors
+# Content-Based Image Retrieval with k-nearet Neighbors
 This project demonstrate a simple content-based image retrieval(CBIR) system using a k-nearest neighbors algorithm.
 The Algorithm retrieves similar images froma dataset based on the color histograms f the query image and the dataset images.
 The custom KNN algorithm uses chi-square distance as a metyric to find the similar images.

 ### Dependencies